kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ##### DriverCreateBucket

 This gRPC call creates a bucket in the OSP, and returns information about the new bucket.
 This API must be idempotent.
+This call does not apply to statically-provisioned Buckets.

 COSI uses `Request.name` as an idempotency key.
 The driver should ensure that multiple DriverCreateBucket calls for the same name do not result in more than one OSP backend bucket being provisioned corresponding to that name.
 Using or appending random identifiers can lead to multiple unused buckets being created in the OSP backend in the event of timing-related driver/sidecar failures or restarts.

 The Sidecar uses the name of the Bucket resource as the input value for `Request.name`.
 This will be `bc-<BucketClaim.UID>` for dynamically-provisioned Buckets -- statistically likely to be globally unique even between multiple Kubernetes clusters.
-This is guaranteed to be unique per-Kubernetes-cluster for statically-provisioned Buckets.

 Input `parameters` are the opaque parameters copied from the Bucket (originating from BucketClass).
 Drivers can use these parameters to configure OSP bucket features based on the Administrator's BucketClass configuration.